Updated: February 18, 2023

 Marine Corp Museum – located near Quantico Marine Base in Triangle, VA.
 This is a popular location for Marines.

 Mount Vernon Estate – This location is iconic; as it’s located on the banks of the Potomac river.
 You may schedule your event prior to the opening of the museum to the public.
 However, military ceremonies are limited to 30 minutes in length.
 There is also a $50 donation request.
 Like the National Archives Museum, there is a 20-person limit for the ceremony.
-In addition, the estate has a restaurant.
+In addition, the estate has a restaurant on site for receptions.

 Army Navy Country Club – This is such a marvelous historic location for military ceremonies.
 There are two clubs in Virginia; Arlington and Fairfax.
 The club is private and for members only.
 For more information about membership email firstname.lastname@example.org or call 202-355-0496.
-You may also schedule a tour of the club my calling the number above.
-There’s even a golf course to take a swing after the ceremony is completed.
+You may also schedule a tour of the club by calling the number above.
+There’s even a golf course to take a swing after the ceremony.

 Pentagon – located in Arlington, VA.
 Although the Pentagon is a workplace, it’s also a beautiful location for your military ceremony.
+Did you know the Pentagon is a living museum?
 There are several corridors and halls that make for a beautiful backdrop for any military promotion or retirement ceremony.
+The Hall of Heroes is also a beautiful location in the Pentagon that can be used for your upcoming promotion or retirement ceremony.

 National Museum of the United States Army – located near Ft Belvoir, VA.
 The museum is an amazing space to hold your military ceremony as it's one of the newest venues in the Northern Virginia area.
 One of the amazing features about this venue is there is an in house catering staff that available to fulfilled food requests.
 The venue does require a reservation to be submitted.
 For more information, visit https://armyhistory.org/special-events.